Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - First, we have the entire information of a proposal to be communicated between the frontend and backend represented by a `Struct` and not an `Object`.
 This is because the `Object` type is internal to Reach and can only be automatically consumed by other Reach programs.
 For a detailed explanation see error code [RW0005](https://docs.reach.sh/rsh/errors/#RW0005) in the Reach Docs.
 - Next, we have the response returned on a user's attempt to claim a refund represented by a Struct too.
 - Then we have our API declarations.
 Those handled by the proposal contract are `upvote`, `downvote`, `contribute`, and `claimRefund`, the rest are handled by the main contract to reflect the action taken on a proposal contract, with the exception of `checkTime`.
-This API call is a last resort to carry out frontend reevaluation of a proposal that may have failed to be updated with the outcome of its evaluation.
+This API call is a last resort to carry out frontend re-evaluation of a proposal that may have failed to be updated with the outcome of its evaluation.
 - Lastly, we have the Events declarations.
 The `that` and `log` Events, are Events that can invoke different actions on different scenarios, while `create` and `created`, invoke a single action.
 The `log` and `created` events are fired by the proposal contract, while the `that` and `create` are fired by the main contract.

 You've probably noticed that the variable `state` is undefined.
 We'll handle that in the a section to come.